Experienced reflexologist, healer & mindfulness practitioner offers sessions to help with stress, feeling ‘stuck’, low energy, chronic pain & illness

 Reflexology || Energy-field Healing || Mindfulness || Breathworks Mindfulness Course ||

 Qualifications || Appointments & Prices

 Reflexology is a specialised form of massage applied to reflex points on the feet or (less commonly) the hands.
 The reflex points correspond to all of the body’s organs, systems and parts.
-By massaging the feet, the therapist is able to stimulate the corresponding areas in the body and release blockages in the flow of subtle energy (caused by illness, stress, pain, worry, emotional upset, poor diet, toxins, etc).
-This promotes overall health and well-being.
+By massaging the feet, the therapist is able to release blockages in the flow of subtle energy (caused by illness, stress, pain, worry, emotional upset, poor diet, toxins, etc), helping to balance the whole body and promoting overall health and well-being.